 Purchasing Costs and Credit

-When it comes to the cost of building or purchasing your first miniaturized home, the world really is your oyster.
+When it comes to the cost of building a tiny home, the world really is your oyster.
 You can spend as little or as much as you like, depending on your requirements.
 One benefit of a tiny home is, as you’ll see, there are certain costs that can be dropped entirely.
 Expensive city tax for services, for example, or garbage collection.
 This could allow you to put money aside for improvements, or raise capital through credit to buy your home outright—you’ll save money that can be put towards payments.
 On the flipside, the flow of new cash you might find yourself in needs to be managed—brush up on your crucial financial literacy skills.

 Utilities—Gas and Electricity